Zhuxi County: History

 The area of present-day Zhuxi County once belong to the Chu State.
 Part of the remains of the Great Wall of Chu, which possibly date back to the 3rd century BCE.

 Zhuxi County was established in 1476 under the reign of the Chenghua Emperor.

 In 1914, it was placed under the jurisdiction of Xiangyang Circuit.
 In 1932, the Republic of China introduced Administrative Inspectorates, and the county was assigned to the 11th Administrative Inspectorate of Hubei Province.
-In 1936, it was re-assigned to the 8th Administrative Inspectorate of Hubei Province.
+In 1936, it was reassigned to the 8th Administrative Inspectorate of Hubei Province.

 In 1949, under the People's Republic of China, Zhuxi County was assigned to Liangyun Prefecture, which was renamed to Yunyang Prefecture the following year.

 The county was moved to Xiangyang Prefecture in 1952, but was moved back to Yunyang Prefecture in 1965.

 In 1994, Zhuxi County was placed under the prefecture-level city of Shiyan, where it remains today.

 In 2010, Longba was upgraded from a township to a town.
 In 2013, Bingying and Huiwan were upgraded from townships to towns.